gauravsaraltest/snakes/README.md

-Snakes-and-Ladders scooby new day update
+Snakes-and-Ladders scooby one new update
 ==================

 A simple snake and ladder logic game build with angular js.